 You don’t have to rack your brains to get your slogan to rhyme (although if it rhymes it’s more likely to be catchy) but it does have to be written in simple language.

-Using humour also works, although you need to be careful, since lately it’s difficult to make jokes without offending some group.
+Using humour also works, although you need to be careful since, lately, it’s difficult to make jokes without offending some group or another.

 The most important thing is to know your audience really well so you can connect emotionally with them.

-See the new excellent campaign from Ikea with the catchphrase Tomorrow starts tonight
+See, for instance, the excellent campaign from Ikea with the catchphrase Tomorrow starts tonight.

 So they make a case for the power of having the right bedtime accessories.